alphahex99/Supcom2Cards/README.md

 * Rogue Nanites: Blocking heals 25 HP
 * Shotja: Bullets travel WAY faster and also ignore gravity at the cost of some HP
 * Stacked Cannons: Fire your entire clip instantly
-* Super Triton: Bullet hitbox increased dramatically
+* Super Triton: Bullet hitbox increased dramatically, more DMG, less ATKSPD
 * Titan: Movement speed and jump height increased at the cost of some HP
 * TML: Shoot pairs of bullets that ignore gravity and travel in straight lines at the cost of your ATKSPD
 * Training: +25% HP and +25% DMG when you don't know what else to pick